-ADAPTING YOUR CD STYLE TO "i" CUSTOMERS
+ADAPTING YOUR CD STYLE TO I STYLE CUSTOMERS

-Compared to You, "i" Customers Tend to Be:
+Compared to you, i style customers tend to be:

 - More interested in bold or daring plans

 - More interested in establishing personal relationships

-- More optimistic
+- · More optimistic

-- Less logic-focused and objective
+- · Less logic-focused and objective

 - Less focused on the bottom line

 - Less blunt or challenging

-Increase Enthusiasm for the Process
+Increase Enthusiasm for the process

 These individuals are frequently energetic and upbeat, while you are more likely to be logical and no-nonsense.
-As a result, you may have difficulty matching the "i" customer's high level of enthusiasm, and he or she may view you as too focused on logic to appreciate passion.
+As a result, you may have difficulty matching the i style customer's high level of enthusiasm, and he or she may view you as too focused on logic to appreciate passion.
 It may be helpful, therefore, for you to reinforce their naturally optimistic point of view, which may get them to focus their excitement on your offer.

-- Capitalize on their natural optimism.
+- · Capitalize on their natural optimism.

-- Allow them to express their thoughts.
+- · Allow them to express their thoughts.

 - Avoid becoming negative or pessimistic or dampening their enthusiasm.

-Move Toward Productive Action
+Move toward productive Action